 BKLYNER started as a network of neighborhood news sites, some established as far back as 2008, and grew to include the following: Bensonhurst Bean (2011), Ditmas Park Corner (2012), Fort Greene Focus (2009), KensingtonBK (2012), Sheepshead Bites (2008), South Slope News (2013), and Sunset Park Voice(2016).
 In January 2017 they were all consolidated in one site, Bklyner.com

 Fort Greene Focus began its life in 2009 as The Local, published by the New York Times, and then the CUNY Journalism School ran the site as “The Nabe” in 2013 and 2014.

-We are funded through memberships from our readers, as well as advertising from local businesses and institutions.
-We are not a non-profit.
+We are funded through subscriptions from our readers, as well as advertising from local businesses and institutions.
 You can read more about our work in this piece from The Atlantic: Who’s Left Covering Brooklyn With the Big Newspapers in Retreat?

 WHO WE ARE: